felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 Since the same electronic circuits are being replicated, the electronic output is also the same.
 Of course, the quality of this replication depends on how detail-oriented FPGA developers want to be.
-In theory, though, the replication could be exact, for all intends and purposes.
+In theory, though, the replication could be exact, for all intents and purposes.
 This means:

 * the timings are the same
 * the "lack" of input lag is the same